 The average daily sessions metric shows how many times per day users open the app and engage with it.
 It’s very important of social media apps, but the requirements of the number of average daily sessions may vary.

 You can easily get an insight into the average daily sessions per active user by dividing the number of daily sessions by the number of daily active users.
 Usually, as noted social media apps have the highest number of daily sessions with a longer length.
 You might be okay with a lower number as well if your app doesn’t need to be used as frequently.

-App retention rate measures the number of users that return to your app aster previously using it.
+The app retention rate measures the number of users that return to your app aster previously using it.
 This rate shows how many users are retained after a set period of time.
 It’s hard to keep people’s attention and this makes app retention the biggest challenge.

 Analyzing this metric allows you to determine what needs to be improved or fixed in your app to make it more convenient for users.
 After an update, its retention rate is the first thing you should have a look at.
-High retention rate means engaged users, which is key to a profitable app.
+A high retention rate means engaged users, which is key to a profitable app.